Police arrest caretaker who left children in grassy field unattended in Newport News

-NEWPORT NEWS, Va. - Police said a 2-year-old and two 1-year-old boys were left in a field at the corner of 22nd street and Jefferson Avenue on Tuesday.
+NEWPORT NEWS, Va. - Police said a 2-year-old and two 1-year-old boys were left in a field at the corner of 22nd Street and Jefferson Avenue on Tuesday.

 Officers said the children did not sustain any injuries.